indigo-dc/synergy-doc/doc/admin.md

     Specify a CA certificate bundle file to use in verifying a TLS (https) server certificate.
 Defaults to env[OS_CACERT]

-**--insecure**

-      Disable server certificate verification, i.e. the server's certificate will not be verified against any certificate authority

 ### synergycli list